 Visas in Europe

 Currently, you can go from country to country in the European Union (EU) without a passport.
 One of the best parts of teaching English in Eastern Europe is that you can visit many different countries during your vacation times.
 If you're one of the ILP volunteers living in Moscow, you'll probably go visit Estonia.
 If you're an ILP volunteer in Lithuania, you'll probably travel to Poland.
-If you are living in Poland, you might check out Lithuania and the Czech Republic.
 If you're an ILP volunteer in Ukraine, you'll probably get to go see Hungary.
 You can do all those things without needing a visa.
 You'll probably just need your passport when buying a train ticket or checking into your hotel.
 Easy peasy.

 Double Check Your Itinerary!